ReactiveX/RxSwift/Documentation/Schedulers.md

 There are two main operators that work with schedulers. `observeOn` and `subscribeOn`.

-If you want to perform work on different scheduler just use `>- observeOn(scheduler)` operator.
+If you want to perform work on different scheduler just use `observeOn(scheduler)` operator.

 You would usually use `observeOn` a lot more often then `subscribeOn`.